 Find an Intervention Specialist

-To stage an intervention, you have to first find someone who is well-versed to do the process.
-You can consult a professional who is an expert in addiction.
-A social worker, a licensed drug or alcohol counselor, psychologist, or an intervention specialist could greatly help you.
-The specialist can help you organize an effective and structured intervention by:
+To stage an intervention, find a professional who is an expert in addiction to help you: a social worker, a licensed drug or alcohol counselor, a psychologist, or an intervention specialist.
+Such specialists will help you organize an effective and structured intervention by:

 - Enumerating various ways on how to approach this condition.

-- Guiding and help you on the kind of treatment and follow-up programs that will most likely work.
+- Offering guidance on what kind of treatment is most likely to work.

-- Assisting you in case the patient is on denial
+- Assisting you in case the individual is in denial

 Form Your Intervention Group

 An intervention group is usually composed of four to six members.
-These are the people who are very important in the life of the patient.
-This could be someone whom he respects and depends upon.
-The intervention specialist can help you identify the right persons who will form part of the intervention team.
+These are the people who are most important in the life of the individual, people whom the individual respects and depends upon.
+The intervention specialist can help you narrow down the right people for the intervention team.